MultiverseLearningProducts/swe/src/bootcamp/wk2/day2.md

     * Read back your restaurant using "SELECT"
     * Update your restaurant using "UPDATE"
     * Delete your restaurant using "DELETE"
+    * Use the WHERE clause to filter results

 <hr/>